-- 4.1.21 Validation and verification of grouped projects shall assess conformance of the project with the requirements for grouped projects set out in the VCS Program rules. - 4.1.22 New project activity instances shall be validated, based on the information reported in the monitoring report, against the applicable set of eligibility criteria.
-The validation/verification body shall specify which instances meet the eligibility criteria for inclusion in the project.
-Such validation may be reported in the verification report or a separate validation report. - 4.1.23 Where, due to the number of project activity instances, it is unreasonable to undertake an individual assessment of each initial or new instance, the validation/verification body shall document and explain the sampling methods employed for the validation of such instances.
-Such sampling methods shall be statistically sound.
-The number of instances included in the project, eligible for monitoring and generation of VCUs shall be proportional to the percentage of sampled instances found to be in compliance by the validation/verification body. - 4.1.24 The verification report for grouped projects shall document and explain the sampling methods employed by the validation/verification body for the verification of GHG emission reductions or removals generated by the project.
+- 4.1.24 Validation and verification of grouped projects shall assess conformance of the project with the requirements for grouped projects set out in the VCS Program rules. - 4.1.25 New project activity instances shall be validated, based on the information reported in the monitoring report, against the applicable set of eligibility criteria.
+The validation verification body shall specify which instances meet the eligibility criteria for inclusion in the project.
+Such validation may be reported in the verification report or a separate validation report. - 4.1.26 Where, due to the number of project activity instances, it is unreasonable to undertake an individual assessment of each initial or new instance, the validation/verification body shall document and explain the evidence gathering methods employed for the validation of such instances.
+Such evidence gathering methods shall be statistically sound.
+The number of instances included in the project, eligible for monitoring and generation of VCUs shall be proportional to the percentage of sampled instances found to be in conformance by the validation/verification body. - 4.1.27 The verification report for grouped projects shall document and explain the evidence gathering methods employed by the validation verification body for the verification of the GHG statement of emission reductions or removals generated by the project.
 Such methods shall be statistically sound.
-Any subsequent changes to the sampling method(s) required as a result of the verification findings shall be documented.
+Any subsequent changes to the evidence gathering method(s) required as a result of the verification findings shall be documented.

-Non-Permanence Risk Analysis and Market Leakage Evaluations for AFOLU Projects
+Non-Permanence Risk Apalysis and Market Leakage Evaluations for AFOLU Projects

-- 4.1.25 Non-Permanence risk analysis and market leakage evaluations shall be assessed by the validation/verification body in accordance with the VCS Program rules. - 4.1.26 The validation verification body shall assess the risk analysis carried out by the project proponent in accordance with the VCS Program document AFOLU Non-Permanence Risk Tool.
+- 4.1.28 Non-Permanence risk analysis and market leakage evaluations shall be assessed by the validation/verification body in accordance with the VCS Program rules. - 4.1.29 The validation/verification body shall assess the risk analysis carried out by the project This is not https://ve proponent in accordance with the VCS Program documents AFOLU Non-Permanence Risk Tool and GCS Non-Permanence Risk Tool.
 The project proponent shall respond to all and any of the validation/verification body's findings.
 As a result of any such findings, the project proponent shall amend the documentation as necessary and update the risk rating accordingly.